ePages-de/epages-docs/apps/submit-app.md

 Developer or company name: provide the name of the individual(s) or company which developed the app.

-Features: provide three key features of your app, which will be shown as an list.
+Features: provide three key features of your app, which will be shown as a list.
 Each item is limited to 140 characters.

 {% highlight text %}